Central Philippine University: Christ Emphasis Week

 Christ Emphasis Week is a week-long religious observance that takes place twice a year at Central Philippine University.
-It reflects the university's roots as a Protestant institution and its lasting commitment to fostering Christian faith, moral values, and spiritual growth within the academic community.
 This celebration occurs once every semester and is an important part of CPU's culture and campus life.
 It includes worship services, fellowship gatherings, live gospel music from gospel bands, Praise Jam sessions, and other activities focused on faith.
-These events embody the university's mission of blending academic excellence with Christ-centered living.

-UWCF
+University Week Centralian Fest

 In 2015, the University Day celebration, which had been held in August for many years, was moved and combined with Foundation Day which is also held every October 1.
 In 2025, to align the combined celebrations, it has been named as University Week Central Fest (UWCF).
 This event starts in September and continues into the first week of October.
 The celebration includes intramural games between colleges and schools, which begin in September.
 It also features the popular Mr. and Ms. CPU pageant, a university picnic, foot parade, and concerts at the Promenade (Alumni Promenade and Concert Park).
 The last days of the celebration lead up to Foundation Day, which is held every October 1.
 On this day, the university remembers its founding by American missionaries, starting as a Bible School and Jaro Industrial School, the two forerunner schools of Central in 1905.
 The event includes a civic parade, a memorial service for the founding father of Central, William Orison Valentine, and his co-founders.
 The traditional singing of the Star Spangled Banner takes place, along with the raising of the flags of the United States and the Philippines.